Heart Failure (HF)

 Blood tests

 Blood tests are almost always done.
-Doctors frequently measure natriuretic peptides (NPs).
-NPs are substances that accumulate in the blood when heart failure is present but less often when other disorders that cause shortness of breath are present.
-Other blood tests may be done to look for disorders that may be causing heart failure.
+Doctors frequently measure natriuretic peptides.
+Natriuretic peptides are substances that accumulate in the blood when heart failure is present but less often when other disorders that cause shortness of breath are present.
+Other blood tests may be done to look for disorders that may be causing heart failure, or conditions that may be making heart failure worse or may complicate its treatment.

 Other tests

-Other procedures, such as radionuclide imaging, magnetic resonance imaging (MRI), computed tomography, cardiac catheterization with angiography, and exercise (stress) testing may be done to identify the presence or cause of heart failure.
+Other procedures, such as radionuclide imaging, computed tomography (CT), cardiac catheterization with angiography, and exercise (stress) testing may be done to identify the presence or cause of heart failure.

 Rarely, a biopsy of heart muscle is needed, usually when doctors suspect infiltration of the heart (as occurs in amyloidosis) or myocarditis due to a bacterial, viral, or other infection.